Polyconseil/dokang/docs/extending.rst

-An harvester should be a subclass of ``dokang.harvesters.Harvester`` and implement an ``harvest_file(path)`` method that should return a text-like value: a string (in Python 3) or a unicode object (in Python 2).
+An harvester should be a subclass of ``dokang.harvesters.Harvester`` and implement an ``harvest_file(path)`` method that should return a dictionary with the following keys.
+All values should be text-like: a string (in Python 3) or a unicode object (in Python 2).

+title
+    The title of the document.

+content
+    The concatenated content of the document.

+kind
+    The kind of document: HTML, PDF, etc.

 Here is an example of a simple harvester for text files.

 .. code:: python

    import codecs
+   import os

    from dokang.harvesters import Harvester